Nicholas Bruno

 What are the causes of nightmares?

 Consider your nightmare a message about the need to examine sources of stress in your life or to clear the impact of a past trauma.
 We commonly associate fear with both bad dreams and nightmares.
 Anxiety does drive a majority of nightmares and bad dreams.
-However a new study released by psychology researchers Geneviève Robert and Antonio Zadra at the University of Montreal revealed that among the 10,000 people they studied, about 35% of their nightmares and 50% of the bad dreams contained primary emotions other than fear such as sadness, confusion, guilt, anger, disgust - the usual human emotions we consider unpleasant.
+However a new study released by psychology researchers Geneviève Robert and Antonio Zadra at the University of Montreal revealed that among the 10,000 people they studied, about 35% of their nightmares and 50% of their bad dreams contained primary emotions other than fear such as sadness, confusion, guilt, anger, disgust - the usual human emotions we consider unpleasant.

 So did the researchers find a common theme in nightmares and bad dreams?
 Zadra said that the most frequently reported themes involve physical aggression or interpersonal conflicts, such as one where the dreamer is having an intense argument or is being humiliated by either a co-worker or family member.
-Other themes relate to failure, helplessness or health concerns such as being told that you or someone you care for will soon die.
+Other common themes relate to failure, helplessness or health concerns such as being told that you or someone you care for will soon die.
 With practice, any dreamer can learn to decode the visual and symbolic language of their dream to see relationships between their dream scenarios and issues of concern in waking life such as facing vulnerability or a need to change.

 While most dreams are visual, a kind of a “cinema of the mind,” Zadra says other senses can manifest themselves in nightmares and bad dreams.
 Dreams can be auditory in nature.
 For example we can hear people scream or talk to us, hear sirens wailing or a dog barking.
 On rare occasions Zadra said that we can also feel pain or feel the cold or warmth around us.
 Sometimes we can also taste or smell things in our dreams.
 Just like in our waking life, our senses speak to us in our dream life too.